Microsoft Teams Logo

 • Recruitment process

 Zoho People, Bamboo HR, and PeopleHum are examples of complete Human Resource management platforms that cover much of the above processes.
 Again, if you’d rather start small, you can’t go wrong with things like e-signature software like DocuSign, Juro or Adobe Sign to make the contract signing process more straightforward, or performance management tools like 15Five and Lattice to help measure employee productivity and keep track of goals and milestones set against benchmarks.
+Add some HR-focused digital signage to welcome new team members, share critical info, and keep your team engaged, and you’ll have an HR setup your team will actually appreciate.

 Getting rid of repetitive administration leaves more time for HR to focus on attracting top talent, and reducing staff turnover by nurturing the existing talent by improving things like company culture, training and career development.